ivotron/varsys16/main.md

 for selecting a relatively old machine as our baseline is two-folded.
-First, by picking an old machine we ensure that all the target machines, when unconstrained in CPU bandwidth, can outperform the base machine in every test of stress-ng.
+First, by picking an old machine we ensure that all the target machines, when unconstrained in CPU bandwidth, can outperform the base machine in every test of `stress-ng`.
 In other words, the base machine serves as a lower-common denominator that all the targets can match or surpass.
 Secondly, having an old computer as part of the our study resembles the scenario that many researchers face while trying to